Azure/iot-edge-v1/core/devdoc/module.md

     *
     *	@param		broker		The #BROKER_HANDLE onto which this module
     *								will connect.
-    *	@param		configureation	A pointer to the user-defined configuration
+    *	@param		configuration	A pointer to the user-defined configuration
     *								structure for this module.
     *
     *	@return		A non-NULL #MODULE_HANDLE upon success, or @c NULL upon